Descent of Deligne-Getzler $\infty$-groupoids: Formal Kuranishi theorem

 \begin{remark} By the above Lemma \ref{lem:transfer}, homotopy transfer can be regarded as a functor where the fiber product $\widehat{\mathbf{L}_\infty}\times_{\widehat{\mathbf{DG}}}\widehat{\mathbf{Ctr}}$ is taken along the functor $\operatorname{pr}_1$ from Remark \ref{rem:pr} and the tangent complex functor from Remark \ref{tangent complex}.
 It is easy to check that when we regard homotopy transfer as a functor in the above sense, it commutes with small limits. \end{remark}

-The main result of this section is the following formal analog of Kuranishi's theorem, which is essentially due to Getzler \cite{GetzlerLie}: in particular, our proof follows closely the proofs of Lemma 4.6 and Lemma 5.3 in loc. cit..
-On the other hand, we don't know any reference where this result is stated explicitly.
+The main result of this section is the following formal analog of Kuranishi's theorem, which is essentially due to Getzler \cite{GetzlerLie, Getzlerpert}: in particular, our proof follows closely the proofs of Lemma 4.6 and Lemma 5.3 in loc. cit..

 \begin{theorem} In the same hypotheses as in Theorem \ref{th:transfer}, the correspondence

 is bijective.
 The inverse $\rho^{-1}$ admits the following recursive construction: given $y\in\MC(W)$ and $K(v)\in K(V^1)$, we define a succession of elements $x_n\in V^1$, $n\geq 0$, by $x_{0}=0$ and